AgustinSRG/webrtc-cdn/doc/redis.md

 The destination node ID must be provided in the `dst` property in the message.

-The sdp message must be provided in the `sdp` property in the message.
+The sdp message must be provided in the `data` property in the message.

 The `audio` and `video` peoperties indicate the kind of tracks to receive.